raphael-group/lazac-copy-number/README.md

 > input profiles and then root the unrooted tree at this sample.

 > [!WARNING]
-> Lazac takes a binary tree as input.
-Please resolve any polytomies
+> When passing in a tree, Lazac takes a binary tree as input.
-> in the input tree before running the Lazac.
+> Please resolve any polytomies in the input tree before running
+> Lazac.

 ### Input format